Editor’s Note: The Plug has published an updated analysis looking at FY21 HBCU endowments.

 - Simmons College of Kentucky: Decreased by 100 percent.
 As of fall 2020 reports, they do not have endowment assets.

-See the complete database of HBCU endowments below:
+Enter your email to access the complete database of HBCU endowments: